 Did you know that the average American pays $2000 for home energy costs per year?

 One cheap and easy way to weatherproof your windows is to use sealant foam.
 Applied in the same fashion as caulk, use it generously around the perimeter of the interior window.

-Weatherproof stripping, for instance, needs to be replaced often due to degradation of the rubber.
+Weatherproof stripping, for instance, needs to be replaced often due to the degradation of the rubber.
 Vinyl gaskets are typically removed after the winter is over.

 Another stylish option is insulating shutters.
-Because they can be closed, shutters, provide a complete blockage of airflow into the home.
+Because they can be closed, shutters, provide complete blockage of airflow into the home.
 They can also be opened to allow natural light in the house during better weather.